ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 keywords:
     - Scala
 ---
-In this post I am gonna explain one of the main collection in Scala, List.
-The performance in this inmutable collection for some scenarios is great with optimal features and not so good in others because this performance is proportional to the size of the collection.\
+In this post I'm going to explain one of the main collections in Scala, **List**.
+The performance in this inmutable collection for some scenarios is great with optimal features however, it doesn't work as well in others scenarios because this performance is proportional to the size of the collection.\
 You can find the performance of List and other collections [here](https://docs.scala-lang.org/overviews/collections-2.13/performance-characteristics.html).\
-Especific for List this is what we have:
+Specific for **List**, this is what we have:

 | head  | tail | apply | update | prepend | append | insert |
 | :---  | :--- | :---  | :---   | :---    | :---   | :---   |
 | C     | C    | L     | L      | C       | L	   | -      |

 **C**	The operation takes (fast) constant time.\
-**L**	The operation is linear, that is it takes time proportional to the collection size.
+**L**	The operation is linear, meaning it takes time proportional to the collection size.

-Based above you shouldn't for example **Append** element to the list because the time it takes to append to a list grows linearly with the size of the list, whereas **Prepending** takes constant time.
+Based in the table above, you shouldn't for example **Append** elements to the list because the time it takes to append to a list grows linearly with the size of the list, whereas **Prepending** takes constant time.

 Alternative to Append:
 1. Prepend + reverse
 2. [ListBuffer](https://www.scala-lang.org/api/2.13.6/scala/collection/mutable/ListBuffer.html)

-**Something you to know:**
+**Something you should know:**
 ```
 val: makes a variable immutable
 var: makes a variable mutable